orhanors/LinkedIn-FE/README.md

 <details>
 <summary><b> Send friend request and receive notification </b></summary>
   </br>
 We didn't use websockets to implement notification.
 But you'll like the idea behind it.
-Check out from [here](https://github.com/orhanors/LinkedIn-BE) how we manage it
+Check out from <a href="https://github.com/orhanors/LinkedIn-BE">here </a>here to  see how we managed it
   </br>
     <a href="https://github.com/orhanors/LinkedIn-FE/blob/master/screenshots/l-friend.png">
   <img alt="app" src="https://github.com/orhanors/LinkedIn-FE/blob/master/screenshots/l-friend.png" />